-“Am I writing middle grade or young adult?”
-This is a question I get ALL THE TIME from writers.
+“Am I writing middle-grade fiction or young adult?”
+This MG vs YA question is something I get ALL THE TIME from writers.
+So have you written middle grade or young adult?
+Let’s find out!

 It is some variety of the following, which came from Jesse:

 How would you classify a sci-fi adventure novel with 14 year old boy protagonist?
-Would that be upper MG?
+Would that be upper middle grade?
 Lower YA?
 I’ve heard so many different opinions on the matter!

-The Difference Between Middle Grade and Young Adult
+The Difference Between Middle-Grade Fiction and Young Adult

 My advice?
 Get out of that gray area!
-If you read a lot of MG and YA books, you can easily isolate the difference.
+If you read a lot of middle grade or young adult books (and you should be reading both), you can easily isolate the difference.
 MG books are shorter than YA, deal with any “issues” or “content” (edgy stuff) but only secondhand (like the kid’s mom is an alcoholic, not the kid herself), have less darkness and often a sweeter ending than most books for older readers, are sophisticated but still accessible for reluctant readers, are more open to curriculum tie-ins and educational content, and are written to appeal to 10-12 year-old readers, at their heart.

 YA books are longer, darker, edgier, less about education and more about a riveting story (though MG should have one, too, of course), and written to appeal to readers 14+.